No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 8. Barbarians at the Gate

-Barbarians at the Gate is an investigative journalism bestseller written by Bryan Burrough and John Helyaran that chronicles the events of a leveraged buyout of RJR Nabisco.
+Barbarians at the Gate is an investigative journalism bestseller by Bryan Burrough and John Helyaran that chronicles the events of a leveraged buyout of RJR Nabisco.

 The authors go over the economic climate in the 1980s when businesses were bought out, sometimes for just their assets or the real estate they owned.
 Once the profit from selling their assets surpassed the purchase cost, these businesses were closed, leaving behind economic despair and unemployment.